JonEG/typo3-certifications/notes/01-typo3-concepts/database-record-translations.md

 - [ ] I can make records translatable.
 - [ ] I know how to configure translation behavior of TCA columns.
+- [ ] I am familiar with the different translation modes in relation fields (IRRE).

 ---